 First, we have to talk about the new level structure.
 For most of the worlds to come, you do not do the traditional three gold room structure, as I said in the first entry.
 Instead, you have to find a single gold room, the Room of Beginnings, which will house the boss.
 After this, you have to locate the Conqueror’s Respite yourself, as it will not be marked on the map.
-By having only one Gold Door to open per world, you require less Map cards overall and so require fewer fights, and the Gold doors don’t have very demanding card requirements, either, so your wallet can be even thinner!
+By having only one Gold Door to open per world, you require less Map cards overall and so require fewer fights, and the Gold doors don’t have very demanding card requirements, either, so your map deck can be even thinner!
 Also, by carefully examining the map, you can often identify the Conqueror’s Respite ahead of time, as it’s usually sticking off the map in some fashion (this is to assure that its exit door – which is always on the top-right corner of the room on the GBA – is always pointing off the map).
 By making a beeline to the boss, and then a beeline to the Respite, you’ll skip most of the game’s tedium and will stay at a relatively high level so long as you’re thorough with any Heartless you happen to cross.
 It’s like I said in Sora’s story: it’s always faster to grind at the highest world you can reach, and once you have a good deck, you can beat the whole game.
 And for better or worse, R/R has already given you the best deck you’re ever going to get.